GriffinKowash/EMAtools/readme.md

 # Description

-An assortment of computational tools to make life easier at EMA.
-Tools are focused on automation of tasks that require:
+An assortment of computational Python tools to make life easier at EMA.
+Focuses on automation of tasks that require:
 - Analysis of simulation results
-- Bulk editing of many simulation files
+- Bulk editing of simulation files
 - Complex preprocessing operations